 12.2 The Officers of the Constituent Body shall be elected at each Annual General Meeting in accordance with Rule 8.3.

-12.3 Each Officer on election at an Annual General Meeting shall hold office from the. end of that Meeting until the end of the next Annual General Meeting but shall be eligible for re-election from year to year.
+12.3 Each Officer on election at an Annual General Meeting shall hold office from the end of that Meeting until the end of the next Annual General Meeting but shall be eligible for re-election from year to year.

+12.4 The office of President shall not be held continuously for more than three years.

-12.4 If any such offices shall fall vacant between one Annual General Meeting and the next such vacancy shall be filled by the Committee for the period of the vacancy.
+12.5 If any such offices shall fall vacant between one Annual General Meeting and the next such vacancy shall be filled by the Committee for the period of the vacancy.

+12.6 All individuals elected or appointed to the Committee (and sub-committees) of the Constituent Body shall, at all times, act with honesty and probity and in the best interests of the Game; and shall undertake no activities that would cause, or be perceived to cause, reputational risk to the Constituent Body (see also section 13.5, below).

+12.7 To the extent possible, and in observance of the Equality Act 2010, the Constituent Body shall seek to recruit and engage people with appropriate diversity, independence, skills, experience and knowledge to take effective decisions that further the CB’s objectives.

 13. Committee